bartfrenk/coding-assignments/exercise1/description.md

 # Assignment

-You are going to write a simple web server that remembers how many times an endpoint is called.
+You are going to write a simple webserver that remembers how many times an endpoint is called.

 ### Step 1
 Create a simple webserver that responds to '/' by returning `hello world`.
 I.e.